Don't drive high: it's not worth the risk

 - decision-making skills

 Use of cannabis affects your ability to react and may increase the chances of causing an accident.
-Don’t get behind the wheel or get in a car with drug-affected driver – it’s just not worth the risk.
-BC has a zero tolerance policy for drivers in the Graduated Licensing Program (GLP).
+Don’t get behind the wheel or get in a car with a drug-affected driver.
+Do plan a safe, alternative way to get home.
+BC has a zero-tolerance policy for drivers in the Graduated Licensing Program (GLP).

 Mixing cannabis with alcohol may increase your level of impairment and may lead to an even greater risk of an accident.